Luke Strong (Coronation Street): Personality and identity

 Of his character actor Craig Kelly said during an interview with media website Digital Spy: "Luke is a likeable character who's got ambition and has achieved success through his wit, charm and instinct.
 He dresses well and likes a laugh and a flirt with the girls, but can handle himself well.
 He's not a guy who wants to go to war with someone, but if push comes to shove, he'll have it.
 Really, he just wants to do well in his life.
-He sees his sexualtiy as a bit of an adventure.
+He sees his life as a bit of an adventure.
 I like to call him a well-rounded entrepreneur who has his thumbs in a lot of different pies."
 Going on to add: "He has a great, infectious energy - so much so that I did say to Kim Crowther 'you're not going to turn him into a psycho, are you?'
 She said 'no', so I was pleased!
 Sometimes in soap, characters can be too good to be true, so I think it's time for a hero to waltz in and give the bad guy a run for his money."

 In a later interview with the website he said: "He's an opportunist.
 He's a bit of a dark horse...
 But I think he's going to start to open up a bit more now and show his cheekier side."